 Willie and the Salad Bonanza Contest

-Registration is free.
-The last day to register is Feb.
-1, 2018.
+Registration is free and required.
+The last day to register is planting day, Sept.
+16.

-Following registration, contestants will be sent seeds for three different types of salad greens.
-At least one seed from each plant variety must be planted.
-Contestants/teams may decide how many total seeds they would like to plant and cultivate.
+Following registration, contestants will be sent seeds (or sponsor may come by K-State Olathe to pick up seeds) for three different types of salad greens.
+At least one seed from each plant variety must survive to judging day, Oct.
+28. Contestants/teams may decide how many total seeds they would like to plant and cultivate.
 All seeds, regardless of variety, must be grown in the same container (see the Contest Rules document for container dimensions).

 Once judging is complete, a plaque for the school or organization with all team member names will be awarded for the top entries in each of the three levels: Grade K-5, 6-8 and 9-12.
 All who participate will receive a certificate of participation.